INL/BlackLab/site/docs/guide/how-to-configure-indexing.md

 ### Linking to external (metadata) files

+> **NOTE:** this is a rather complex and little-used feature.
+We may decide to deprecate or change this in the future.
+See if you can achieve your desired results using the `document()` function in XPath with the Saxon XML processor.

 Sometimes, documents link to external metadata sources, usually using an ID.
 You can configure linking to external files using a top-level element `linkedDocuments`.
 If our data looks like this: